-|In 2004, FTTU was awarded a Coldwater Heritage partnership grant to do a visual assessment of the Mill Creek watershed.
+|In 2004, FTTU was awarded a Coldwater Heritage Partnership grant to do a visual assessment of the Mill Creek watershed.
 After a day of training by the Western Pennsylvania Conservancy Watershed Assistance Center, volunteers walked the streams of the watershed scoring them in several catagories including riparian zone (tree and vegetation cover), stream bed (degree of siltation), and channel condition (erosion).
 They also noted any evidence of sewage, mine drainage or agricultural impacts.
 The results were compiled in the chapter's publication “The Mill Creek Conservation Plan”.
-You can down load a copy of the plan from the link on this page.
+You can download a copy of the plan from the link on this page.

 These projects were made possible with financial support from the Dominion Foundation which is dedicated to the economic, physical and social health of the communities served by Dominion companies.
 The grant was administered by the Western Pennsylvania Conservancy in commitment to its core mission of conserving Pennsylvania's diverse ecosystems through science based strategy, leadership and collaboration.

 Mill Creek's Headwaters are rated as Exceptional Value